seymour-acts/seymour-acts.github.io/_posts/2017-05-07-mama-wont-fly.md

 Robin Nolan as Mama
 Kat Baute as Savannah
 Elyse McGill as Hayley
-Vickey Oliphant, Cory Watson, and more as the various kooky characters
+Vickey Oliphant, Cory Watson, Jeremy Kinnett, and more as the various kooky characters

 Produced by special permission from Dramatists Play Service, Inc.